Writing the source files

 #if 0 // [[[cog

-Cog can also be used in languages without multi-line comments.
-If the marker lines all have the same text before the triple brackets, and all the lines in the generator code also have this text as a prefix, then the prefixes are removed from all the generator lines before execution.
+Cog can also be used in files that don’t support multi-line comments.
+If the marker lines all have the same text before the triple brackets, and all the lines in the Python chunk also have this text as a prefix, then the prefixes are removed from all the Python lines before execution.
 For example, in a SQL file, this:

 --[[[cog